archman/phantasy-doc/source/va.rst

 Virtual Accelerator
 ===================

-Virtual accelerator system is driven by ``phantasy`` framework with a set of configuration files, which describe the layout of the accelerator beamline, the controls process varibles that are used to establish EPICS IOC environment, and norminal device settings.
+The virtual accelerator (VA) application is driven by the framework ``phantasy`` using a set of configuration files, which describe the accelerator beamline layout, controls process variables used to establish EPICS IOC environment, and nominal device settings.

-The virtual accelerator could be started with the tools provided by ``phantasy``, and also could be started from a GUI app provided by ``phantasy-apps``.
+VA can be launched from a terminal by using ``phantasy`` commands or via a ``phantasy-apps`` GUI application.

-``phantasy`` also provides the libraries which enable the OOP scripting against the virtual accelerator in any Python terminals, e.g. Jupyter-Notebook, to investigate and control the machine, build tuning algorithms. ``phantasy-ui``, together with ``mpl4qt``, provide useful templates and libraries for efficient high-level applications (HLAs) development.
+The ``phantasy`` code system also provides libraries that enable OOP scripting against the virtual accelerator in any Python terminal, e.g. Jupyter-Notebook, to investigate and control the machine, such as by build tuning algorithms. ``phantasy-ui``, together with ``mpl4qt``, provide useful templates and libraries for efficient development of high-level applications (HLAs).

 How to Set Up
 -------------

-This section is for the development of machine configuration files, in order to set up a new virtual accelerator with FLAME as the similation engine.
+What follows is a description for setting up the code system and configuration files.
+Currently, it allows the application FLAME to be implemented as the simulation engine.

-Install PHANTASY
+Installing PHANTASY
 ^^^^^^^^^^^^^^^^

-Install or update ``phantasy`` in your VirtualBox, which should be running appliance version at least v7, i.e. develop-vmph0-v7.
+Install or update ``phantasy`` in your VirtualBox.
+It should already be installed on appliance version v7 or later (e.g. develop-vmph0-v7).

 .. code-block:: bash

     sudo apt update
     sudo apt install python3-phantasy python3-phantasy-apps python3-phantasy-ui
-    sudo apt install python3-phantasy-machines
+    sudo apt install phantasy-machines

 As the package names imply, the distribution of ``phantasy`` includes both framework software and the ready-to-use HLAs.
 The distributed machine configuration files make HLAs machine agnostic.